pyOpenSci/pyopensci.github.io/_pages/home.md

 of packages can publish their packages with a DOI and citable artifact.
 JOSS reviews are [more limited scope](https://joss.readthedocs.io/en/latest/review_criteria.html) compared to pyOpenSci and the
 [submission criteria](https://joss.readthedocs.io/en/latest/review_criteria.html)
-are less stringent than those of pyOpenSci.
+are, in places, less stringent than those of pyOpenSci.

 pyOpenSci encourages a more hands-on approach in the review process, and focuses more around software best-practices than publishing.